 PHP Learning Sites

-Learn PHP YouTube playlist by Codecourse: Codecourse has a Learn PHP playlist on YouTube, starting from the most simple of PHP operations to increasingly complex operations like authentication or multidimensional arrays.
+- Codecourse has a "Learn PHP" playlist on YouTube, starting from the simplest operations to increasingly complex operations like authentication or multidimensional arrays.
 These videos are a great companion to any PHP learning you’re undertaking, especially if you’re getting stuck on something.
-Even better, Codecourse adds new videos often on varying topics if you’re looking to branch out from PHP later on.
+Even better, Codecourse frequently adds new videos on multiple topics if you’re looking to branch out from PHP later on.

 - PHPBuddy offers a number of online tutorials, lessons, and articles on coding in PHP.
 There are few videos and no interactivity, but the descriptive text and screenshots make this a good resource for those who learn well from written instructions.
 It also can be a good reference to use while learning PHP from another source.

 - 1Keydata offers a series of guided tutorials that cover almost every PHP-related topic you can think of.
 These are text-only tutorials and guides that cover topics like syntax and string functions.

 - PHP: The Right Way emphasizes good practice in PHP over all else.
 It emphasizes tutorials and other sites that enforce the coding practices that are the most efficient.
 New coders should take note of this site.

 These sites are best for those who are comfortable with the basics and ready to move on to something a bit more advanced:

 - SitePoint PHP isn’t setup as a guided tutorial like 1Keydata or PHPBuddy, but it offers many tutorials and guides on various topics and trends.
 It’s best if you have a bit of working PHP knowledge before using this site, so this is a good resource to move to once you've got a good grasp of the basics.

 - PHP Cheatsheets is a reference for intermediate to advanced coders who may need help with variable comparisons and variable testing throughout various versions of PHP.